 Note about replacement cost and actual cash value:

 - Replacement cost is what you would pay to rebuild or repair your home, based on current construction costs.
-Replacement cost is different from market value and does not include the value of your land.
-Ask your company if you are not sure how much it would cost to rebuild your house.
+Replacement cost is different from market value and doesn’t include the value of your land.
+Ask your company if you aren’t sure how much it would cost to rebuild your house.

 - Actual cash value is what you would pay to rebuild or replace your property minus depreciation.
 Depreciation is a decrease in value due to wear and tear or age.
 If your home is destroyed and you only have actual cash value coverage, you may not be able to completely rebuild.